akvo/akvo-flow-docs/docs/fieldapp2.0/4-projects-and-surveys.rst

    :alt: image of phone
    :align: center

-We can also see an overview of the data collection statistics, by clicking the *Project Stats* icon
+We can also see an overview of the data collection statistics, by clicking the *Survey Stats* icon

 .. figure:: img/stats.png
    :width: 200 px